usnistgov/OSCAL-Pages/src/content/about/projects/_index.md

 ### OSCAL-Pages

 OSCAL-Pages is the repository that contains the source code to the content site for the overall project.
-This content includes background information about OSCAL tutorials, other educational material, news, and event information.
-Additionally, this repository includes processing specifications for certain models, such as [profile resolution](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/).
+This content includes OSCAL tutorials, other educational material, news, and event information.
+Additionally, this repository also includes processing specifications for certain models, such as [profile resolution](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/).
 The source code for the generated reference documentation is not managed here, but in a separate repository for ease of maintenance and deployment.

 Repository: https://github.com/usnistgov/OSCAL-Pages

 ### OSCAL-Reference

-OSCAL-Reference contains the source to source code for web page templates and supporting automation to generate reference documentation from each model programmatically from the Metaschema module definitions in the [OSCAL repository](#oscal).
+OSCAL-Reference contains the source code for web page templates and supporting automation to generate reference documentation from each model for each released version in the [OSCAL repository](#oscal).
 Although presented in a unified website with content from the source code in the [OSCAL-Pages repository](#oscal-pages), it is is managed separately for ease of maintenance and deployment.

 Repository: https://github.com/usnistgov/OSCAL-Reference

 ### `liboscal-java`

-The liboscal-java repository contains a suite of Java libraries based on [metaschema-java](#Metaschema-Java) that implement common OSCAL operations such as reading/writing artifacts, profile resolution, and validation.
+The liboscal-java repository contains a suite of Java libraries based on [metaschema-java](#metaschema-java) that implement common OSCAL operations such as reading/writing artifacts, profile resolution, and validation.

 Repository: https://github.com/usnistgov/liboscal-java